Best Practices

 You archived an important email three weeks ago.
 Now you need it.
 And Gmail has apparently swallowed it into some digital void.

-Deep breath.
+Relax and take a deep breath.
 Your email isn't gone.
 Gmail's archive feature is doing exactly what it's supposed to do.
-The problem?
-Nobody explained where archived emails actually go or how to see archived emails in Gmail.
+The problem is that nobody explained to you where archived emails actually go or how to see archived emails in Gmail.

 Let's fix that.